mrityunjaygr8/issuer/readme.md

-This script creates a cfssl Public Key Issuing Server for maintaining you own PKI This script uses cfssl, cfssljson and multirootca packages from Cloudflare's cfssl library
+This script creates a cfssl Public Key Issuing Server for maintaining you own PKI This script uses cfssl, cfssljson and multirootca packages from Cloudflare's cfssl library This script will create a systemd service called issuer.service, which can then be used to manage the issuer

 Options: